euchungmsft/data-platform-migration/README.md

 - AZURE_RESOURCE_GROUP_NAME
 - AZURE_LOCATION

+You can externalize these environment variables to env file.
+See [this](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#setting-an-environment-variable) for further details

-Run this from your command line to update to your repo
+Run this command from your command line to update to your repo

 ```commands
 git add . ; git commit -m "my first commit" ; git push